 According to Portuguese law, there is no mechanism of previous certification regarding the entitlement to take the action.
 The claimant will represent all those parties with an interest or right in the relevant class action.
-As a rule, either the parties should have been affected by the same or similar conduct, or the rights and interest harmed should be related.
+As a rule, either the parties are affected by the same or similar conduct or the rights and interests harmed are related.